-- Supervising general cleanliness and order, and intervening actively in shortcomings. - Cleanliness and order are a part of safety. - Inspecting the adequacy of the lighting and performing necessary actions to fix the situation. - Entrance doors should be maintained and systems limiting access should be installed. - Marking and photographing of valuables. - Graffiti and other smudges and smears should be cleaned without delay.
+- Supervising general cleanliness and order, and intervening actively in shortcomings. - Cleanliness and order are a part of safety. - Inspecting the adequacy of the lighting and performing necessary actions to fix the situation. - Entrance doors should be maintained and systems limiting access should be installed. - Centralised acquisition of security locks, hinge pins, peepholes, and safety chains. - Marking and photographing of valuables. - Graffiti and other smudges and smears should be cleaned without delay.